projectcalico/calico/getting-started/clis/calicoctl/install.md

 {% assign version = "download/" | append: site.data.versions.first.components.calicoctl.version %}
 {% endif %}

+### How to

+> **Note**: Make sure you always install the version of `calicoctl` that matches the version of {{site.prodname}} running on your cluster.
+{: .alert .alert-info}

+- Install calicoctl as a binary on a single host (#install-calicoctl-as-a-binary-on-a-single-host)
+- Install calicoctl as a kubectl plugin on a single host (#install-calicoctl-as-a-kubectl-plugin-on-a-single-host)
+- Install calicoctl as a container on a single host (#install-calicoctl-as-a-container-on-a-single-host)
+- Install calicoctl as a Kubernetes pod (#install-calicoctl-as-a-kubernetes-pod)

-## Install calicoctl as a binary on a single host
+#### Install calicoctl as a binary on a single host

 {% tabs %}
 <label:Linux,active:true>